-Standard Cost sharing - Standard cost sharing is cost sharing other than preferred cost sharing offered at a network pharmacy.
+Standard Cost Sharing- Standard cost sharing is cost sharing other than preferred cost sharing offered at an in-network pharmacy.

 Step Therapy - A utilization tool that requires you to first try another drug to treat your medical condition before we will cover the drug your physician may have initially prescribed.